mlibrary/ansible-predeploy/README.md

 # Paradigm

 The predeployment offered by this project is intended to be configured and run once, resulting in full preparation for deployment to the web, app, and db tiers.
-Actual deployment of the application is up to the developer(s), as is the configuration of their application's deployment.
+Actual deployment of the named instance is up to the developer(s), as is the configuration of their named instance's deployment.

-Each deployment stage (or target) of a project is its own, self-contained application.
-I.e., `umrdr-staging` and `umrdr-production` are two separate applications.
+Each deployment stage (or target) of a project is its own, self-contained named instance.
+I.e., `umrdr-staging` and `umrdr-production` are two separate named instance.

-Each application is associated with its own application user and group.
+Each named instance is associated with its own named instance user and group.
-Developers with deployment permission are added to the application group.
-Thus, this project provisions the necessary file and sudo permissions to allow them to deploy and restart the application.
+Developers with deployment permission are added to the named instance's group.
+Thus, this project provisions the necessary file and sudo permissions to allow them to deploy and restart the named instance.

-Each application should have its own:
+Each named instance should have its own:
 * unique name, preferably of the form appname-stagename
 * predeploy configuration file
 * inventory file